jiechen2358/VirtualFittingRoom/final_report_and_poster/README.md

 The guideline of final report and poster can be found [here](http://cs231n.stanford.edu/project.html).<br/>
 # Final Report
-Your final write-up is required to be between 6 - 8 pages using the provided template, structured like a paper from a computer vision conference (CVPR, ECCV, ICCV, etc.).
+Your final write-up is required to be between **6 - 8** pages using the [provided template](http://www.pamitc.org/cvpr15/files/cvpr2015AuthorKit.zip), structured like a paper from a computer vision conference (CVPR, ECCV, ICCV, etc.).
 Please use this template so we can fairly judge all student projects without worrying about altered font sizes, margins, etc. After the class, we will post all the final reports online so that you can read about each others' work.
 If you do not want your writeup to be posted online, then please let us know via the project registration form.

 The following is a suggested structure for your report, as well as the rubric that we will follow when evaluating reports.
 You don't necessarily have to organize your report using these sections in this order, but that would likely be a good starting point for most projects.
 Refer to [Gradescope] for more fine-grained details and explanations of each separate section.

-Title, Author(s)
+-**Title, Author(s)**
 Abstract: Briefly describe your problem, approach, and key results.
 Should be no more than 300 words.
 Introduction (10%): Describe the problem you are working on, why it's important, and an overview of your results Related Work (10%): Discuss published work that relates to your project.
 How is your approach similar or different from others?